-Glasgow Night Shelter Scottish is now a Scottish Charitable Incorporated Organisation (SCIO) number SC047169.
+Glasgow Night Shelter for Destitute Asylum Seekers is a Scottish Charitable Incorporated Organisation (SCIO) number SC047169.